Sweet Jane (film): Plot

 In a local department store, Jane is shifting through a rack and Tony appears.
-She orders him to leave, so it will not attract attention when she steals the blouse, but before he moves away, she asks him what colour the shirt is, as she is colour blind.
+She orders him to leave, so it will not attract attention when she steals the blouse, but before he moves away, she asks him what color the shirt is, as she is colorblind.
 Annoyed, she shoves the blouse down the front of her pants but is caught by a floor manager.
 Tony distracts the security guard and manager by breaking a mirror and shouting, allowing both him and Jane to escape.
 Jane then begins to warm up to Tony.
 Over milkshakes, they talk about their families, Tony tells her his dad is gone and his mother drowned in a lake trying to save him.
 They then depart when Jane begins to itch for another fix.
 She tries to work at her usual corner, but her fellow prostitutes shoo her away because Dr. Gordon came around looking for her, informing them Jane has HIV.
 After a failed attempt at taking another hooker's purse, Jane encounters another prostitute, who is willing to help her.
 She gives Jane an address for a hotel where a sleazy wanna-be director is filming a porno, but will pay $250 for her services.
 Jane goes, finds the motel room filled with five men who will be on camera with her, and is about to go through with it, but changes her mind as the men hold her down and the director shouts at her to struggle more.
 Desperate now, Jane decides to rob a convenience store with a toy gun, but the attempt fails.
 Tony comes out and helps her escape, but not before Jane takes the money from the register.
 She goes back to her dealer, but after a long moment of just looking at one another, Jane reconsidering and thinking about what Tony said to her, Jane leaves.